bookdash/bookdash-books/_site/README.md

 Each book's details are included in the main `_config.yml` file.

-The config file is fairly easy to understand just be reading through it.
+The config file is fairly easy to understand just by reading through it.
 Each book's details are set in three levels:

 *	Info that relates to all books (e.g. the CSS stylesheets we use)
 	*	Info that relates to all editions of a book (e.g. the original team that created it)